-Disability Services staff can work with you to find strategies and supports that will assist you to have a positive study experience and to be a successful student.
-We respect your privacy and we will discuss with you what information about your needs can be shared with the teaching staff in your courses.
+Disability Services staff will work with you to find strategies and supports to help you have a positive study experience.
+Staff will be respectful and supportive as they talk with you and find approaches that will help you to be a successful student.
+Staff respect your privacy and will discuss with you what information about your needs can be shared with the teaching staff in your courses.